Skip to Content

 The Scoring Wheel is a tool that allows you to create beautiful, edgy, and crispy folds on your materials.

-To give you the best results, Cricut has designed The Scoring Wheel with two different Tips, 01 and 02.
+Cricut has designed single and double tips to give you the best results.
 Depending on the material you select, Design Space will suggest you the tip you need.

-Tip 02: It is ideal for heavy and coated materials such as chipboard, glitter cardstock, metallic poster-board, etc.
+Double Wheel 02: It is ideal for heavy and coated materials such as chipboard, glitter cardstock, metallic poster board, etc.

 Read my tutorial to learn how to use the Scoring Wheel.